Dear Prospective Applicant:

 For admission to the M.S. program, you should have a bachelor's or master's degree in an area of biological science, competitive GRE verbal and quantitative scores, a strong undergraduate GPA, and three letters of recommendation.
 We strongly encourage applicants to contact faculty members with whom you are interested in working.
 Prior to admission, you must identify a faculty member who will serve as your major professor.

 For many students, financial aid is an important consideration for entering a graduate program.
 The annual competition for student stipend support takes place during February (Graduate School Assistantships) and April (Teaching Assistantships).
 Research assistantships, arranged through individual faculty members with grant funds, might be available, though demand for these positions is also high.
-Thus due to the volume of applications received, it is best to have your application and all supporting materials submitted to both the Odum School of Ecology and the Graduate School no later than December 5.
-Furthermore applications will be accepted until January 1st.
+Thus due to the volume of applications received, it is best to have your application and all supporting materials submitted to both the Odum School of Ecology and the Graduate School no later than December 1.

 Finally, if you intend to make formal application for the M.S. degree program in Ecology, you should submit additional information to the Graduate Program Office, such as background and interest form (see sidebar), statement of purpose, and curriculum vitae (if not previously uploaded to your application).
 All other supporting materials such as application, application fee, transcripts (from each institution attended), letters of recommendation, and GRE scores should be sent directly to the Office of Graduate Admissions in the Graduate School.